 We tested a full-factorial combination of $\{5, 10, 20, 50, 100\}$ committees of rules and $\{2, 5, 7, 9\}$ neighbors to tune the CUBIST models.
-To get realistic estimates of the models' general performance, we defined a grouped ten-fold cross-validation scheme that treated the entire site (e.g., for total \mathbb{C} : NABO: 71 sites; BDM: 1079 sites) as independent in the modeling data sets.
+To get realistic estimates of the models' general performance, we defined a grouped ten-fold cross-validation scheme that treated the entire site (e.g., for total Carbon: NABO: 71 sites; BDM: 1079 sites) as independent in the modeling data sets.
 This made all observations from a site the unit of prediction, making the procedure equivalent to external cross-validation.

 To reduce the bias-variance trade-off in the assessment, we repeated five times the grouped ten-fold cross-validation (CV) procedure (Friedman et al., 2008; Kuhn and Johnson, 2013).
-The division into training and validation proportions of the data was done in consistent and repeatable manner (pseudo-random number generation).
-We considered this site grouping factor as prior information when cross-validation segments were created, so that samples from a particular site were only present within one segment (fold) of a cross-validation split.
+This was done with predefined random seeds to reproduce the division into training and validation proportions.
+We considered this site grouping factor as prior information when cross-validation segments were created, so that a particular site was only present within one segment (fold) of a cross-validation split.
 This grouped assignment prevented that the relationships were trained on the model fitting sets and prevented a particular site from leaking into the testing segments, yielding reliable generalization errors.

-We tested the correspondence of mid-IR and model-derived predictions $(\vec{x_i})$ and measured standard reference measurements (x_i) with common regression metrics.
+We tested the correspondence of mid-IR and model-derived predictions $(x_i)$ and measured standard reference measurements $(\hat{x_i})$ with common regression metrics.
 We cross-validated the inaccuracy of the models with the root mean square error (RMSE).
 The mean squared error (MSE) was further decomposed into mean error (ME) or bias and the standard deviation of the error (SDE) or imprecision, so that $RMSE^2 = ME^2 + SDE^2$ (Viscarra Rossel and McBratney, 1998).
-To describe the linear dependency between measurements and modeled values and give a relative goodness of fit, the coefficient of determination (R^2) from linear regression was also reported.
-All metrics were aggregated from five estimates from independent resampling
+To describe the linear dependency between measurements and modeled values and give a relative goodness of fit, the coefficient of determination $(R^2)$ from linear regression is also reported.
+All metrics were aggregated from five estimates from independent resampling repeats.
+We reported mean values and standard deviations to provide uncertainties of the estimates.